How to Get Rid of Carpet Beetles

 A Note on Carpet Beetles and Gardens

-Some species of carpet beetle are beneficial, but others may wreak havoc in the garden.
+Some species of carpet beetle are beneficial, but others are said to wreak havoc in the garden.
 In the process of feeding off of insect remains and flower pollen, a select few species have been blamed for chewing up light colored flowers or attacking grain and cereal plants or cotton crops.
 They’re also known to breed in the nests of sparrows and other birds.

 Dealing with them in the garden can be annoying, but in most cases, the damage being done is actually at the maw of a different pest entirely.
 Be sure they’re the cause of any issues (hint: they almost never are), then use a neem soil soak or other natural solutions to deal with them if need be.